3rd December 2003

 This code leads to a problematic dependency between the DB and the class.

-How so?
 All software I have ever written which communicates with a database table has to have some knowledge of the structure of that table within its code.
-Without that knowledge the software would not know which piece of data goes where.
+It has to know which tables exist in which database, which columns exist on each table, and the specifications for each column.
+Without that knowledge the software would not be able to write to nor read from the database.
 You cannot add a field to a table, or remove a field from a table without making a corresponding change to some part of your code.
 The database table and the software which accesses it must always be kept synchronised otherwise there will be big problems.
-This is not a unique failing in my design, it is a common feature of all languages.
+This is not a unique failing in my design, it is a common feature of all programs in any language.

 I understand the point of reusing code to generate SELECT/INSERT/UPDATE/DELETE statements, but you can do that without having to create a class for every table you have.
 Say I wanted to talk to the table 'cars'.
 I'd compose an object by creating an instance of a Table class and add rules represented as objects to it.
 I think that if you ask some good designers they will tell you that an approach which uses instances of a single Table class is better than one which requires the declaration of a new class for each new table.